How to Engage Users with Online Learning

 Online learning opportunities continue to evolve as more people learn beyond traditional degree programs.
 Asking "What is online learning?" in terms of the future is a question only limited to the hobbies and new careers that require training in the future.
 Whether mobile or in real-time through an asynchronous learning experience, many online learners are the source of new input in learning management systems.

 When you are in the planning stage of an eLearning or distance education program, you may still be considering what LMS system to use.
-Consider a free trial of the new Litmos learning management system to explore how online learning works in real time.
+Consider a free trial of the Litmos learning management system to explore how online learning works in real time.
 Some of the most important features for online learning such as customized mobile reporting and feedback are available with Litmos.
 This LMS is powerful and scalable for businesses of all sizes.
-Give it a try today and see how it fits in with your eLearning and software management training needs.
+Give it a try today and see how it fits in with your eLearning program needs.